Q: What are the TA salaries?

 If you would like support initiating this conversation, please feel free to contact your Lead TA for guidance or help facilitating the discussion.

-If you don’t see your question here, feel free to direct it to the Lead TA (hachou@uw.edu) or Director of Academic Services (stepswan@uw.edu).
+If you don’t see your question here, feel free to direct it to the Lead TA (hachou@uw.edu), the Director of Academic Services (stepswan@uw.edu), or the ECE Payroll (ecepayroll@uw.edu).